Here’s something many home sellers may not realize: Buyers determine the price of a home, not sellers.

 5. Your Home Is Not Reaching Your Audience

 It should be common knowledge by now that most homes are discovered via search engines and, more specifically, the Multiple Listing Service (MLS).
-Every buyer is going to have their maximum budget and can weed out homes that are not within their price range.
+Every buyer is going to have their maximum budget and can weed out homes that aren’t within their price range.

 That’s exactly what prospective buyers are doing.
 It’s not that they’re ignoring your listing, they’re not even seeing it.